ChanAllan/assignment1/bio.md

 some experience in conducting research on marine life and the environment.
 I like animals and I have personally worked with widlife before at a animal rehabilitation center.
+I prefer Android over iOS and I also have a Moto 360 smart watch!

 Programming Background
 When I began the CS program I was new to programming.
 The project that I enjoyed